-You may have the right to sue if the following applies:
+You may have the right to sue a food company, restaurant or grocery store for Salmonella food poisoning if the following applies:

 The legal claims in every Salmonella poisoning lawsuit are based on the following theories of recovery: